Community Crop User Agreement

-- provide a web site, blog forum and signage, for garden information and user feedback.
+- provide a web site, and signage, for garden information and user feedback.

 - answer inquiries in a timely manner and forward information regarding garden events.

-- provide the opportunity for returning gardeners to renew garden plots for the next season and for new gardeners to have fair access to newly available plots
+- provide the opportunity for returning gardeners to renew garden beds for the next season and for new gardeners to have fair access to newly available garden beds

 - ensure that all requirements for Land Owners (City of Calgary and the Calgary Board of Education) are met, including providing liability insurance for the garden sites.

 - ensure that the land is optimized for the needs of the community, the land owner and the gardeners.